Sai-sys-cmd/Dark-Operating-System/README.md

 <br>

 ![DarkOS Pong](pong.png)
-*This is the pong game that runs in DarkOS (W and S to move up and down for paddle 1 & I and J for paddle 2).*
+*This is the Pong game that runs in DarkOS (W/S to move paddle 1, I/J to move paddle 2).*

 <br>